-The right panel of \gfig{fig:PhaseSpaceRatio} shows the integrated phase space ratio as functions of the recoil energy $T_r$.
-The ratio starts from a relative small value for vanishing $T_r$ and converges to $1$ with increasing $T_r$.
-This happens because for small $T_r$ the allowed momentum transfer is suppressed to have smaller phase space \cite{Essig:2011nj}.
-In contrast, the electron approaches a free particle with larger phase space with increasing $T_r$.
-The only exception is $5p$ which decreases in the high $T_r$ region.
-With the initial $5p$ wave function having the most frequent oscillation as shown in \gfig{fig:grid_wave_function}, the positive and negative values cancel with each other to make less contribution to the $K$-factor.
+The integrand in \geqn{eq:kernel_ionization} is highly oscillatory and illustrated in \gfig{fig:grid_wave_function}.
 The top panels show purely the initial bound electron wave functions as a convenient combination $r^2 |R_{nl}|^2$ (black solid) that should appear in normalization integration.
 While the initial wave functions are quite regular with only one major peak, the final ionized electron wave functions oscillate a lot.
 This oscillatory behavior clearly appears in the product combination $r^2 R^*_{nl} R_{T_r l'}$ (blue solid).
 Since the bound and ionized states are orthogonal to each other, the product oscillates symmetrically around the vanishing value so that the integration should also vanish.
 The third component, the Bessel function $j_L(|{\bf q}| r)$, enters the atomic form factor to render a nonzero $K$-factor \geqn{eq:kernel_ionization}.
 The full combination $r^2 R^*_{nl} R_{T_r l'} j_L(|{\bf q}| r)$ (red dashed) has asymmetric oscillation so that its integration can be nonzero.
-It is interesting to observe that with the momentum transfer taking its peak value, $|{\bf q}| = \sqrt{2 m_e T_r}$, the oscillation period of $j_L(|{\bf q}| r)$ matches that of the ionized wave function $R_{T_r l'}$ with $l'=1$.
-For ($2p$, $3p$, $4p$) electrons, the red curves and its integration does not change much when varying the electron recoil energy $T_r$.
-But for the $5p$ electrons, the oscillation amplitude keeps decreasing with $T_r$, explaining the drop of the $5p$ curve at large $T_r$ in \gfig{fig:PhaseSpaceRatio}.
+With larger $n$, $l$, and $T_r$, the oscillation becomes more frequent.
+To accurately perform the integration in \geqn{eq:kernel_ionization}, a large number of grid points over $r$ is necessary.
+A sub-percentage precision requires $3000$ grid points in the range $r \in [0, 10 a_0]$ where $a_0 \equiv 1/m_e \alpha$ is the Bohr radius.